Quansight/Quansight.github.io/_posts/2018-10-12-Episode-4-PyViz.md

 PyViz was started because Python has many, many tools for data visualization, yet users still find it very hard to get their work done, and most are just bewildered by all the different options available.
 The result of this is that people choose whatever their buddy is using, tying their code into knots trying to make that library solve their specific problems.
 Or they give up and use a non-Python tool.
 PyViz tries to make sense of all this, guiding users to the right tools for their problems.
 The focus is on big and small data, in web browsers, in and out of notebooks, visualized faithfully and accurately.

-Sympy provides an environment where many viz tools can easily be installed.
+PyViz provides an environment where many viz tools can easily be installed.
 It gives an overview and tutorial that cuts across multiple projects so that you can see how to use them individually and put them together for real tasks helping to make each project work well with the others where appropriate.
 We also add higher-level tools that make others easier to use or more powerful and show users how to handle even very large datasets in a web browser tab.

 As far as alternatives go, each Python viz tool is maintained by its own separate developer.
 There are some that build on other tools (e.g. Seaborn on top of Matplotlib), but there are no other initiatives that try to make sense of a big set of different projects.